-If you suffer from at least moderate-to-profound hearing loss and find it difficult to use the phone or listen to TV, even with hearing aids, cochlear implants may help reconnect you to the hearing world.
+If you suffer from hearing loss and find it difficult to use the phone or listen to TV, even with hearing aids, a cochlear implant may help reconnect you to the hearing world.
 Over 250,000 people worldwide now have benefited from a cochlear implant.

 Merren Davies' hearing patient Jason George speaks about how he lost his hearing, experienced Tinnitus and how a cochlear implant gave him his hearing back.

 Unlike hearing aids, which amplify sound, a cochlear implant bypasses the damaged part of the ear and stimulates the hearing nerve directly.

 Are designed for people with permanent middle ear hearing loss and for people with a single sided total deafness.
 A bone conduction implant makes use of the natural transmission of sound vibration through bone to the inner ear.